DTW-DanWard/PowerShell-Beautifier/README.md

 ## Credits
 Dan Ward created the PowerShell Beautifier as a pet project back in 2011 but only recently added it to Github.
-By the way, he's [available for work](http://dtwconsulting.com/); his most recent job just wrapped up and he's looking for a gig in the DevOps / build / deployment / infrastructure world.

 ## License